ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 slug ="one-day-with-racket"
 +++

-> 7:56AM.
-What brought me here?
+> 7:56 AM - What brought me here?
 I'm a JavaScript Senior, and it's often mentioned that JS was inspired by Scheme.
 >
 > Scheme is a dialect of LISP (an old family of languages), where everything is a workable list, looking like `(function-name, arg1, arg2, arg3...)`.
 > It is very promising for A.I., and allows you to easily define Domain Specific Languages (DSL) with your own keywords and identifiers.